-The following example illustrates the general use of a UIComponent custom action in a Jakarta Server Pages page.
+The following example illustrates the general use of a UIComponent tag in a page.
 In this scenario:

 '''

-<h:inputText id="username" value="#{logonBean.username}"/>
+<h:inputText id="username" value="#{loginBacking.username}"/>

 '''

 represents a UIInput field, to be rendered with the "Text" renderer type, and points to the username property of a backing bean for the actual value.
-The id attribute specifies the component id of a UIComponent instance, from within the component tree, to which this custom action corresponds.
-If no id is specified, one will be automatically generated by the custom action implementation.
+The id attribute specifies the component id of a UIComponent instance, from within the component tree, to which this tag corresponds.
+If no id is specified, one may be automatically generated by the tag implementation if the tag implementation or functionality requires so.